Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is a cough treated?

-Treatment for a cough depends on the cause.
+Treatment for a cough depends on the cause, type of cough and duration of cough.

 Self-management

-There are some things you can do to relieve the symptoms of cough:
+There are some things you can do to ease the symptoms of cough:

 - Stay well hydrated — it's important to drink plenty of water.
 If you have an existing health condition, check with your doctor about how much water is right for you.